perryfardella/healthy-meals-ai/docs/HealthyMeals_AI_PRD.markdown

   - Basic meal generation based on text input of available ingredients.
   - Integration with **Vercel AI SDK v5 (beta)** and Vercel's AI Gateway for centralized AI model management.
   - Basic user authentication and profile management.
-  - LemonSqueezy integration for token purchases.
+  - Stripe integration for token purchases.
 - **Beta Testing**: November 2025 - December 2025
   - Invite beta testers to provide feedback.
   - Iterate on the app based on user feedback.